AquaticInformatics/aquarius-one-sdk/docs/source/ingest/ingestagent.rst

 ConfigurationJson
 ^^^^^

-This property returns the configuration JSON for the Ingest Client Plugin.
+This property returns the configuration JSON for the Ingest Client agent.
 If this property is set, the Save() method will need to be called to persist the change.

 .. attribute:: ConfigurationJson
-   :module: ClientSDK.Ingest.IngestPlugin
+   :module: ClientSDK.Ingest.IngestAgent

    :returns: The configuration as a JSON string for the IngestClient
    :rtype: string